pavelliavonau/cmakeconverter/README.rst

 ------------

 This project aims to facilitate the conversion of Visual Studio solution to CMake projects.
 The goal is to give to a Python script, a **\*.sln** file, and output a set of **CMakeLists.txt** that may be used for generating visual studio solution backward as perfect as possible.
-Project is useful for porting VS projects into crossplatform CMake build system.
+Project is useful for porting VS projects into CMake build system.

 **Note :** Actually, it's **only works** with  ``C/C++`` (\*.vcxproj) and ``Fortran`` (\*.vfproj) projects.